Long-time asymptotics and stability for the sine-Gordon equation: Asymptotic Stability/Instability in Weighted Energy Spaces

 Consider the sine-Gordon equation in $H^{1,s}(\mathbb{R})\times L^{2,s}(\mathbb{R})$.
-From Proposition \ref{prop:breather}, we find that when $s<\frac{1}{2}$, as $\beta\rightarrow0$, the norm above goes to $0$.
-Therefore there are arbitrarily small breathers which also implies the failure of asymptotic stability of the zero solution.
-Similarly, by Proposition \ref{prop:wobble}, using the weighted energy spaces with $s<\frac{1}{2}$, the difference between the wobbling kink and the kink can be arbitrarily small.
+From Proposition \ref{prop:breather}, we find that when $s<\frac{1}{2}$, as $\beta\rightarrow0$, the norm of the breather goes to $0$.
+Therefore there are arbitrarily small breathers which imply the failure of asymptotic stability of the zero solution.
+Similarly, by Proposition \ref{prop:wobble}, in the weighted energy spaces with $s<\frac{1}{2}$, the difference between the wobbling kink and the kink can be arbitrarily small.
 Hence the kink is not asymptotically stable.

-On the other hand, when $s>1/2$, the norms of breathers and the difference between the wobbling kink and the kink can not be aribitarily small.
+On the other hand, when $s>1/2$, the norms of breathers and the difference between the wobbling kink and the kink cannot be arbitrarily small.
 Indeed, by our results Subsection \ref{subsec:wasymp}, the sine-Gordon equation is asymptotically stable in $H^{1,s}(\mathbb{R})\times L^{2,s}(\mathbb{R})$ measured using the localized energy norm.
 Therefore the weights we require are essentially optimal if we consider the problem without any symmetry assumptions.
 Finally $s=\frac{1}{2}$ as the threshold remains as an interesting problem.